 For full details of your repair obligations please see the terms of your lease.

-If you you live in a brand new home, the developer will be liable for any defects for the first 12 months after the property was built.
+If you live in a brand new home, the developer will be liable for any defects for the first 12 months after the property was built.
 For more information see: New-build homes

 In most circumstances, once your home is older than 12 months you will be responsible for: